spember/gr8conf-2012-workshop/Instructions.md

 *   Play around with the browser size.
 Start with a large browser window and drag your browser to be more narrow.
 As the width of the window decreases, note that the Tweet Container location is placed underneath (the views are now 'stacked'), the text size adjusts, and the Gr8conf logo disappears (sorry).

 *   You can also view this in your mobile phone's browser, although we apoligize ahead of time for any inconsistancies.
-This small app was developed in chrome and we had very little QA time!
+This small app was developed in Chrome and we had very little QA time!

 *   These adjustments are done via CSS, using @media queries.
 To examine this functionality, open up <strong>web-app/css/main-responsive.css</strong>.
 The pixel widths in our queries are not indicitve of any particular device, but merely as a tool to demonstrate how to use the queries.